romeopeter/autotrader/stock_trading.md

 ## Trading
 - Leg: This is a single position taken in trading.
 There can be multi-leg in option trading for long call, short call; short put and long put.

+- Orders
+    + Market Order: This is an order to buy and sell security immediately.
+    + Limit Order: This is an order to buy and sell at a specific price. eg: submit limit order to buy ABC stock for no more $10.
+    + Stop Order or Stop Loss Order: An order to buy or sell a stock once the price of stock reaches specific price.
+When the stop price is reached, a stop order becomes a market order.
+    + Buy Stop Order: Order is entered at the Stop Price above the current market price.
+    + Sell Stop Order: Order is entered at the Stop Price below the current market price.

+- Stock Purchase & Sales

 ## Indicators
 - Technial calculations on data that are used to predict and indicate trends and signals.
     + Leading Indictor: This predict future price movement